 Applicants must have completed a bachelor's degree from a regionally-accredited institution recognized by the Council on Higher Education (CHEA).
-A minimum undergraduate cumulative grade point average of 2.700 is required for applicants seeking admission to the Master of Science in General Management and the Master of Science in Health Services Management.
-Candidates for the Master of Science in Education: General Education and the Master of Science in Education: Literacy will be required to have a 3.0 cumulative GPA in their undergraduate coursework to be admitted to the program.
+A minimum undergraduate cumulative grade point average of 2.700 is required for applicants seeking admission to the Master of Science in General Management.
+Candidates for the Master of Science in Education: Adolescence Education, the Master of Science in Education: General Education, and the Master of Science in Education: Literacy are required to have a 3.0 cumulative GPA in their undergraduate coursework to be admitted to the program.
+Additionally, candidates for the M.S.
+Education: Adolescence Education program are required to have completed an approved content major, such as Biology, Chemistry, English, Mathematics, Social Studies/History, or a related field.

-Scores are required from either the GRE® General Test or the Miller Analogy Test for candidates for the M.S.
-Education: General Education and M.S.
-Education: Literacy.
+Scores are required from either the GRE® General Test or the Miller Analogy Test seeking admission to the M.S.
+Education: Adolescence Education, M.S.
+Education: General Education, and M.S.
+Education: Literacy programs.